Breaking down a budget — what methods are right for you

 Deciding how much you spend is easier if you have a goal in mind.
 Whether you’re looking to put aside money each month or planning ahead for early retirement, it’s important to be specific and honest with yourself about your own needs rather than following the suggestions of others.

 Start brainstorming by writing down your top three financial goals.
-Once your intentions are clear, it’s easier to build a budget that fits your needs.
-It’s about having a plan for your money.
+Once your intentions are clear, it’s easier to build a budget that fits your needs and the 50/30/20 budget rule is an easy way to get started.

 Try a zero-sum budget